-- A. OSHA Instruction CSP 02-00-002, Consultation Policies and Procedures Manual (CPPM). - B. 29 Code of Federal Regulations (CFR) Part 1908, Cooperative Agreements. - C. 29 CFR Part 95, Grants and Agreements With Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations, and With Commercial Organizations, Foreign Governments, Organizations Under the Jurisdiction of Foreign Governments, and International Organizations. - D. 29 CFR Part 97, Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments. - E. Grants and Cooperative Agreements with State and Local Governments (OMB Circular A-102). - F. Cost Principles for State, Local, and Indian Tribal Governments (OMB Circular A-87, Relocated to 2 CFR Part 225). - G. Cost Principles for Educational Institutions (OMB Circular A-21, Relocated to 2 CFR Part 220). - IV.
+- A. OSHA Instruction CSP 02-00-002, Consultation Policies and Procedures Manual (CPPM). - B. 29 Code of Federal Regulations (CFR) Part 1908, Cooperative Agreements. - C. 29 CFR Part 95, Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations, and with Commercial Organizations, Foreign Governments, Organizations under the Jurisdiction of Foreign Governments, and International Organizations. - D. 29 CFR Part 97, Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments. - E. Grants and Cooperative Agreements with State and Local Governments (OMB Circular A-102). - F. Cost Principles for State, Local, and Indian Tribal Governments (OMB Circular A-87). - G. Cost Principles for Educational Institutions (OMB Circular A-21). - IV.
 Expiration Date.
-This Notice expires on September 30, 2013.
+This Notice expires on September 30, 2015.